MUNComputerScienceSociety/ABALookup/README.md

     scripts/test-pa11y

-Before running the accessibility tests, make sure you have the requirements installed for the pa11y module ([see the project's README](https://github.com/nature/pa11y#installing)).
-This test suite will check each of the routes against the W3C WCAG2.0 AAA standard.
+This test suite will check a set of routes against the W3C WCAG2.0 AAA standard.
+As always, pa11y can't catch all accessibility errors.
+It'll detect many of them, but please [open an issue](CONTRIBUTING.md) for things that can be improved.

 JavaScript linting
 ------------------